xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-2.md

 EVPN Ethernet segment is a set of Ethernet links that connects a multi-homed device.
 If a multi-homed device or network is connected to two or more PEs through a set of Ethernet links, then that set of links is referred to as an Ethernet segment.
 Each device connected in the network is identified by a unique non-zero identifier called Ethernet-Segment Identifier (ESI).

-On NCS 5500 platform, following modes of multi-homing operation are supported.
+On NCS 5500 platform, following modes of operation are supported.

 •	Single Homed — A device is single-homed when its connected to only one Leaf or PE.
 There is no 		redundancy in this mode of operation and it does not need Ethernet Segment to be configured.